tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/create_bodies/creation_celestial_body_settings.rst

 Note that the frame origin definitions is *distinct* from the center of propagation that you can define for the propagation of translational dynamics (see :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.translational` function, and the :ref:`translational_dynamics` page).
 For more information about this distinction, and the use of these reference frames in general, see :ref:`reference_frames`.

 In addition to the above method of creating default bodies, we offer an alternative which is more computationally efficient, at the expense of higher RAM usage and a more limited time interval in which the environment is valid.
-Such an approach is typically only used when computational speed is very important, and is described in more detail :ref:`here<valid_time_range>`.
+Such an approach is typically only used when computational speed is very important, and is described in more detail :ref:`here<default_bodies_limited_time_range>`.

 Finally, in case you want to initialize body settings without *any* default settings, the ``body_settings`` in the above script can also be created manually as: